tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ## Configuration

-Configuration for `remark` is handled by [`unified-args`][unified-args] framework which supports configuration files in multiple formats and a search up the file-system heirarchy.
+Configuration for `remark` is handled by [`unified-args`][unified-args] framework.
+This supports configuration files in multiple formats and a search up the file-system hierarchy.
 The current directory is searched for a file named either

-* `package.json` with a `remarkConfig` key, or
 * `.remarkrc` (JSON), or
 * `.remarkrc.js` (JS), or
 * `.remarkrc.yml` (YAML).